LucasS-05/javascript-static-template/README.md

 - Reduced functionality

 ## Use cases
-**Due to the limitations of static websites, this template shines the best when the content doesn't change often and it doesn't rely on external data.**
+**Due to the limitations of static websites, this template shines the best when the pages don't require frequent updates or changes.**

 ### This template is best suited for:
 - **Brochure Websites**: Static websites work well for businesses or individuals looking to showcase basic information, such as company profiles, contact details, and product/service descriptions.